What it is?

 Click here to find out more about how you can get involved.

-**The Department of Health and Children produced a report last year; Teenage Mental Health, What helps and What Hurts.
+**The Department of Health and Children produced a report in 2009; Teenage Mental Health, What Helps and What Hurts.
 This report outlines the views of 277 teenagers, aged 12-18 regarding what ‘hurts’ or negatively impacts on teenage mental health and also to learn what young people feel ‘helps’ or positively impacts on their mental health.
-Self Image was identified as the key ‘hurt’ and young people mentioned that this was as a result of being judged on how you look, pressure to look a certain way and the impact of the media on self image.
+Self image was identified as the key ‘hurt’ and young people mentioned that this was as a result of being judged on how you look, pressure to look a certain way and the impact of the media on self image.